Ubiquitous Late Radio Emission from Tidal Disruption Events: Results

 \item \textbf{AT2019ehz} was optically discovered on 2019 April 29 at $z = 0.074$ \citep{vanVelzen2021}.
 We obtained early limits from unpublished archival VLA data at 23 and 47 days (19A-395; PI: van Velzen) with resulting limits of $<0.06$ and $<0.26$ mJy, respectively, at 9 GHz.
 There is also a VLASS non-detection at 126 days with $<0.30$ mJy.
 We first detected radio emission at 775 days, with $1.07\pm 0.003$ mJy at 6 GHz, or a luminosity of $8.7\times10^{38}$ erg s$^{-1}$.
 The emission subsequently faded in observations at 970 and 1262 days, to $0.205\pm 0.034$ mJy, corresponding to a power law decline of $\alpha\approx -3.4$.
 Since the emission is declining and the last upper limit before detection is at 126 days, we conclude that the light peak occurred at $\sim 130-700$ days.
 However, we note with the inferred steep decline in luminosity, it is more likely the peak was actually much closer to the time of first detection.
 This could have implications for the launch of the outflow; for example, if the time of the delayed launch was at $\approx 600$ days the power law index would be about -1.
 We discuss this further in Section~\ref{sec:outflow-date}.

 \item \textbf{AT2019eve} was optically discovered on 2019 May 5 at $z=0.081$ \citep{vanVelzen2021}.
 A VLASS observation at 526 days yielded a non-detection of $<0.50$ mJy.
 We detected this source at 769 days with $0.766\pm0.009$ mJy at 6 GHz, or a luminosity of $7.6\times10^{38}$ erg s$^{-1}$.
 Subsequent observations to $1353$ days indicate steady fading to a final flux density of $0.711\pm 0.133$ mJy.
-The power law index for the rise is $\alpha\gtrsim 3$, while for the decline it is $\alpha\approx -1.4$.
+The power law index for the rise between the last upper limit and first detection is $\alpha\gtrsim 3$, while for the decline it is $\alpha\approx -1.4$.
 The light curve peak occurred at $\approx 530-770$ days.

 \item \textbf{AT2020neh} was optically detected on 2020 June 19 at $z=0.062$ \citep{Angus2022}.
 Radio observations at 12 and 196 days led to non-detections with $<0.018$ mJy and $<0.016$ mJy, respectively, at 15 GHz \citep{Angus2022}.
 Our first detection is at 874 days with $0.026\pm 0.006$ mJy at 6 GHz, followed about 30 days later by a rise to $0.053\pm 0.012$ ($\approx 3\times 10^{37}$ erg s$^{-1}$), or $\alpha\approx 20$.
 Despite the apparent rapid rise, the faintness of the emission precluded multi-frequency observations.
 Future observations will allow us to determine the evolution of this TDE. \end{itemize}